Category Archives: Cherished Memories

 I did a post recently about a plane crash up in the Yukon for which people have been searching for over 70 years.
 The post is at Not Hidden – Obliterated – Folk Potpourri.
 Several pictures taken from the satellite imagery are in that post and are not included in this one.
 I sort of get the feeling I’m searching alone in this area and would very much like to get others interested in looking at this site.
 Younger, sharper eyes might find things that these old 70-year-old eyes don’t see.

-The coordinates are: 61-42’24” and 137-51’58”.
+I’d be happy to email the coordinates if queried in the comments.
 Although the coordinates direct you to a specific spot, there’s actually a fairly big area of debris all around it.
 Again, I remind the reader that there is very little recognizable wreckage there – you gotta study it.
 Readers who might like to practice sleuthing will likely find other things that these posts have missed.
 Here’s a few pictures of some more imagery with some items that are man-made:

 Look closely in the blue box, I’ve marked what I think is a gutted piece of fuselage with some kind of antenna attached to it.
 Sharp pointed black object upper left pointing to ten o’clock.
 There are no trees on top of this mountain so it’s unlikely to be a limb, and rocks don’t grow like that.
 Sharper eyes than mine might well see other things in the pic that I missed.
 Like whatever that piece in the bottom right is, it’s not a rock.